pranavc/way2sms-api/README.md

 way2sms-api
 ===========
-simple php api for sending message
+simple php api for sending message using mob no. and password

 way2sms api